iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 Each YAML file contains a number of parameters at the outermost level of indentation.
 Each of these parameters then has at least three keys: ``name``, ``description``, and ``value``.
-Values usually change over time; each time a value is introduced or changed the law or regulation doing so is referenced along with the numerical
+Values usually change over time; each time a value is introduced or changed the respective law or regulation is referenced along with the numerical value.

 1. The ``name`` key has two sub-keys ``de`` and ``en``, which are